openlegend/core-rules/core/src/06-wealth-equipment/01-chapter-six.md

 ### Properties

-**Area** - An area weapon always makes multi-target area attacks of the listed size and shape and cannot be used for single-target attacks.
+&nbsp;&nbsp;&nbsp;**Area** - An area weapon always makes multi-target area attacks of the listed size and shape and cannot be used for single-target attacks.
 If a weapon has multiple area sizes, the attacker chooses from them with each attack.
 These attacks do not incur any of the disadvantage penalties associated with multi-target attacks.

 **Expendable** - An expendable item can be used once to make an attack.
 Afterwards, the item is expended and cannot be used again.